phnixir/marchive-open-db/README.md

 also that you can have a reliable source to read from instead of a library that can fall apart if the design of modarchive changes.

+## Notes and warnings
+- The titles are the censored version because modarchive
+- Double quotes were removed from the titles
+- Some titles have random utf8 code points and i have no idea why
+- In conclusion, please don't primarily use titles, filenames are much more reliable and nicer

 ## The data it can provide
 - mod id
 - mod status (present or absent)